-The idea behind the capacity market is that there are adequate resources on the grid to ensure that the demand for electricity can be met at all times in the near future.
+Remark.
+In our model, we assume that all the benefits from investment come from the profits firms earn in the wholesale electricity market.
+However, a mechanism referred to as capacity auctions exist in PJM, the goal of which is to encourage investment in new capacity.
+The motivation for capacity auctions is to have adequate resources on the grid to ensure that the demand for electricity can be met at all times in the near future.
 In PJM's case, a utility or other electricity supplier is required to have the resources to meet its customers' demand plus a reserve.
-These load serving entities (LSEs) can meet the resource requirement with generating capacity they own, with capacity they purchase from others under contract, through demand response-in which end-use customers reduce their usage in exchange for payment-or with capacity obtained through auctions in the PJM capacity market.
+These load serving entities (LSEs) can meet the resource requirement with generating capacity they own, with capacity they purchase from others under contract, through demand response-in which end-use customers reduce their usage in exchange for payment-or with capacity obtained through the capacity auctions themselves.

-Although PJM does operate a capacity market and we do not explicitly model capacity payments, our setup can accommodate their presence.
+Since we do not model capacity auctions, one may worry that we are missing capacity payments that incentivize firms to invest.
+Although we do not explicitly model capacity payments, our approach is robust to their presence.
 In the presence of capacity payments, $\Gamma{jt}$ becomes the investment cost net of the expected future value of capacity payments.
 Of course, this interpretation of capacity payments is valid only when all new investment receives capacity payments.
 Furthermore, our setup can accommodate heterogeneity in capacity payments because of zonal pricing through the private shock $\nu{jt}$ .
 It is also important to note that during 2003-2012, capacity payments have accounted for 6% of the total wholesale price per MWh when energy payments accounted for 82%.